Click here for a pdf of the one-page class information sheet that I hand out on the first day

 Tuesday and Thursday 9:15-10:15 in Placer Hall, room 1018

-If you need help, but cannot meet during my official office hours, then e-mail me your question (email@example.com) or set an appointment for a different time to meet.
-Alternatively, my Stuent Assistants are available to help me with this class, here are their office hours:
+If you need help, but cannot meet during my official office hours, then e-mail me your question (firstname.lastname@example.org) or set an appointment for a different time to meet.
+Alternatively, my Stuent Assistant is available to help me with this class, here is his office hours:

 Matt O'Neal (also helps during class)